-Transferring data in and out of ERISTWOFS
+Transferring data in and out of the ERIS Cluster using ERISTWOFS

 Users can map their ERISTwo home directories and briefcases to their PC desktops by accessing the file-sharing server eristwofs.partners.org.
 By doing so users can conveniently transfer files between their PC and the ERISTwo cluster.
 For Windows and Mac this process uses the smb protocol while for linux it is cifs.
 Examples of implementation will be given below.